vehicle-lang/tutorial/tutorial.md

 3. Neural networks are rarely used as stand-alone oracles.
 They are usually part of more complex systems.
 Verifying the network's behavior within a larger system is an area that still requires investigation. (maybe good to give a few citations here for existing work)
 4. Because a given neural network is generated to fit the data, rather than to satisfy a given property, in the majority of cases, a naive attempt to verify the network results in failure to establish that the property actually holds.
 For example, as reported in [], a 99% accurate network may only be proven robust in the neighborhood of 1% of its images.
 However, one can re-train the network by translating a given property into a loss function, and this can dramatically increase the chances that the network satisfies the property: [] shows in the best case an increase from 1% to 90%.
 (Check DL2 paper and last year's stats from Marco's paper and give citations).

 Combined together, these four points make practical use of verification techniques inaccessible for the majority of machine learning practitioners and even researchers, despite of the high demand for safety guarantees in complex intelligent systems.
 Imagine, for example, a designer of a chatbot who tries to prove that the chatbot does not offend or mislead a human user, and suppose they were lucky enough to install one available neural network verifier.
-For a start, their neural network maybe too big to verify, so they need to make it small enough.
+For a start, their neural network may be too big to verify, so they need to make it small enough.
 Next, they need to define formally what "offend or mislead" is, the task that is made harder by having to use a relatively low-level language of the verifier that expects the properties to be stated on the level of individual inputs and neurons.
 If they have made through that hurdle, and finally can run the "verify" command line, they may suddenly find that their property fails for the model they have.
 So, they need to return to square one and train a different model, that does satisfy the property.
 Unfortunately, the installed verifier will not be able to help with this task!

 ### What does Vehicle Team Propose?